 Every job is different and costs vary depending on a number of factors including:

 Low Set home

 We find that hourly rates can be deceiving so day rates are preferable for most of our clients.
-So for those unfinished DIY projects give us a call now.$1250 + GST (paint not included)
+So for those unfinished DIY projects give us a call now.
+Daily rate $1250 – Includes 3 Tradesmen, All Fillers & Undercoat.